Living with Food Allergies

 When Is a Child Ready for Self-Care of Anaphylaxis?

-Learn about factors to help you decide if your child is ready to self-administer epinephrine if they have a life-threatening allergic reaction.
+Learn about factors to help you decide if your child is ready to self-administer epinephrine if they have an allergic reaction.

 504 Plans, IHCPs, ECPs: Food Allergy School Health Care Plans

 What are 504 plans, IHCPs, and ECPs?
-What are the laws that address the needs of students with food allergy in schools?
+How can students with food allergy get accommodations in schools?

 Food Allergy To-Do List Before School Ends for Summer Break